BenchLabs/bench-technology-handbook/technology-principles.md

 *Supporting Principles:*
 - We measure the value we create by how much it improves the lives of our customers.
+- At any moment, we must be able to connect the work were doing to our mission
 - The speed at which we learn is the most important factor in our ability to create value.
 - We are most likely to do high-value work when we see it as necessary to advance a cause that we believe in.
 - We ensure that our work is of high value by nurturing, developing and sharing so many ideas that we can’t possibly do them all, and then choosing only those that will make the largest impact.